qed-builders/tech-challenge/README.md

 ## Coding Standard

-Please return to us your solution, including all the files you would like to share within 3 days.
+Please return to us your solution, including all the files you would like to share within 5 working days.
 If you have any questions, please feel free to contact us.

 We hope you enjoy this and happy coding!